lowkeylabs/cmsc408-course-admin/fa2025/quizzes/s1-preclass-survey.md

 f) I use a Mac; I don't know, or just not sure.

-1. I'm comfortable writing python programs.
-*a) Strongly agree
-b) Agree
-c) Neutral
-d) Disagree
-e) Strongly disagree
-f) Don't know, not sure.

-1. I'm comfortable writing javascript programs.
+1. I'm comfortable writing Python programs.
-*a) Strongly agree
-b) Agree
-c) Neutral
-d) Disagree
-e) Strongly disagree
-f) Don't know, not sure.

-1. I'm comfortable using Figma.
 *a) Strongly agree
 b) Agree
 c) Neutral